ethereum/consensus-specs/specs/altair/p2p-interface.md

 This is non-breaking, and is recommended as soon as the fork specification is stable.

-The v1 variants will be deprecated, and implementations should use v2 when available (as negotiatied with peers via LibP2P multistream-select).
+The v1 variants will be deprecated, and implementations should use v2 when available (as negotiated with peers via LibP2P multistream-select).

 The v1 method MAY be unregistered at the fork boundary.
 In the event of a request on v1 for an Altair specific payload,